 Remuneration of the CEO consists of a fixed salary.
 The remuneration is reviewed annually on April 1.
-According to the CEO's agreement regarding individual health insurance and pension insurance, the company shall pay an annual amount corresponding to 4.5 percent of the CEO's pensionable annual salary.
-If a termination notice is given by the employer, a 12-month term of notice applies.
-If a termination notice is given by the CEO, the term of notice is 3 months.
+According to the CEO's agreement regarding pension insurance, the company shall pay an annual amount corresponding to the ITP scale.
+The CEO is also entitled to individual health insurance.
+If notice of termination is given by the employer, a 12-month term of notice applies.
+If notice of termination is given by the CEO, the term of notice is 3 months.